top of page

 It signifies the process of something growing or building up over a period, whether it's wealth, earnings, benefits, or even responsibilities.
 For example, interest accrues on a savings account over time, meaning that the account balance increases as interest is added periodically.
 Similarly, an employee might accrue vacation days, signifying that they accumulate these days gradually as time passes.
 "Accrue" can also apply to non-financial contexts, such as the accrual of knowledge or experience through continuous learning or the accrual of goodwill in a relationship or community through ongoing positive interactions.
 In essence, it involves the steady, often incremental, growth or accumulation of something.

-Example sentences of accrue
+Example sentences containing accrue

 1. As time passes, interest will accrue on your long-term investments.